-The ISO 22000 2018 is defined by several components; one of those key components is planning.
+The ISO 22000 2018 Planning is defined by several components; one of those key components is planning.
 This section is all about the framework that outlines how organizations should analyze themselves and determine the opportunities and risks that arises from their activities and the best way to address them:

 Let’s get started!

 The only way to getting a clearer understanding of the potential opportunities and risks is by conducting a thorough assessment of the expectations, context, and needs of interested parties.
 You need to ask yourselves an array of questions based on the following aspects:

 – What you’re trying to achieve